VauntDev/tqla/.github/CONTRIBUTING.md

 The commit contains the following structural elements, to communicate intent to the consumers of your library:

-fix: a commit of the type fix patches a bug in your codebase (this correlates with PATCH in Semantic Versioning).
+1. **fix**: a commit of the type fix patches a bug in your codebase (this correlates with PATCH in Semantic Versioning).
-feat: a commit of the type feat introduces a new feature to the codebase (this correlates with MINOR in Semantic Versioning).
+2. **feat**: a commit of the type feat introduces a new feature to the codebase (this correlates with MINOR in Semantic Versioning).
-BREAKING CHANGE: a commit that has a footer BREAKING CHANGE:, or appends a ! after the type/scope, introduces a breaking API change (correlating with MAJOR in Semantic Versioning).
-A BREAKING CHANGE can be part of commits of any type. types other than fix: and feat: are allowed, for example @commitlint/config-conventional (based on the Angular convention) recommends build:, chore:, ci:, docs:, style:, refactor:, perf:, test:, and others. footers other than BREAKING CHANGE: `<description>` may be provided and follow a convention similar to git trailer format.
+3. **BREAKING CHANGE**: a commit that has a footer `BREAKING CHANGE:`, or appends a `!` after the type/scope, introduces a breaking API change (correlating with MAJOR in Semantic Versioning).
+A BREAKING CHANGE can be part of commits of any *type*.
+4. *types* other than `fix:` and `feat:` are allowed, for example @commitlint/config-conventional (based on the Angular convention) recommends `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, `test:`, and others.
+5. *footers* other than `BREAKING CHANGE: <description>` may be provided and follow a convention similar to git trailer format.

 Additional types are not mandated by the Conventional Commits specification, and have no implicit effect in Semantic Versioning (unless they include a BREAKING CHANGE).
-A scope may be provided to a commit’s type, to provide additional contextual information and is contained within parenthesis, e.g., feat(parser): add ability to parse arrays.
+A scope may be provided to a commit’s type, to provide additional contextual information and is contained within parenthesis, e.g., `feat(parser): add ability to parse arrays`.

 ## Earn Badges